rust-lang/book/src/ch03-02-data-types.md

 ```

 Each expression in these statements uses a mathematical operator and evaluates
 to a single value, which is then bound to a variable.
-Appendix B contains a
+[Appendix B][appendix_b]<!-- ignore --> contains a
 list of all operators that Rust provides.
 #### The Boolean Type

 As in most other programming languages, a Boolean type in Rust has two possible